On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We showed that the proper temperature for thermal excitations on the background of two-dimensional de Sitter space has largely two possibilities: one is defined in the Bunch-Davies vacuum and the other is done in the quantum state which breaks the de Sitter symmetry of vacuum.
-The temperature in the former vacuum vanishes, and the temperature in the latter state becomes the Tolman temperature.
-The argument based on the de Sitter space background was elaborated by employing the two-dimensional dilaton gravity called the semiclassical Jackiw-Teitelboim gravity.
-Consequently, in the Bunch-Davies vacuum the proper temperature vanishes and the dilaton field is finite; however, in a certain quantum state the proper temperature takes the Tolman's form and time-like naked dilaton singularities occur.
-After all, the Bunch-Davies vacuum turns out to be better to describe equilibrium state of de Sitter space, but the temperature should vanish.
+In conclusion, the two kinds of the proper temperatures of de Sitter space on the background of two-dimensional de Sitter space warrant particular attention: one is for the de Sitter invariant Bunch-Davies vacuum and the other is for the de Sitter non-invariant state.
+The proper temperature in the former vacuum globally vanishes whereas the proper temperature in the latter state becomes divergent at the cosmological horizon.
+The above argument based on the background of de Sitter space was reexamined by employing the two-dimensional dilaton gravity called the semiclassical Jackiw-Teitelboim gravity.
+Interestingly, the dilaton parameter $\alpha$ can be related to the vacuum condition $t_\pm(\sigma)$, so the dilaton configuration determines the state of the stress tensor.
+For $\alpha=1$, the vacuum state turns out to be the de Sitter invariant Bunch-Davies vacuum: the proper temperature vanishes and the dilaton field is finite.
+However, in a certain quantum state of $\alpha=2$, the proper temperature is the observer-dependent and a naked dilaton singularity occurs.
+Consequently, the Bunch-Davies vacuum turns out to be the unique de Sitter invariant vacuum of two-dimensional de Sitter space in equilibrium state and the proper temperature vanishes everywhere.